HatimMano/Sales_Data_Spark/README.md

-# Analyse de Données de Ventes avec Apache Spark
+# Sales Data Analysis with Apache Spark

-Ce projet utilise Apache Spark pour effectuer une analyse des données de ventes provenant d'une entreprise fictive.
-L'objectif est d'extraire des insights utiles à partir des données et de présenter les résultats de manière claire et concise.
+This project utilizes Apache Spark to perform an analysis of sales data from a fictional company.
+The goal is to extract useful insights from the data and present the findings in a clear and concise manner.

-## Structure du Projet
+## Project Structure

-- `sales.py`: Le script principal pour l'analyse des données de ventes.
+- `sales.py`: The main script for sales data analysis.
-- `sales_data.csv`: Le fichier CSV contenant les données de ventes.
+- `sales_data.csv`: The CSV file containing sales data.
-- `results/`: Le dossier contenant les résultats de l'analyse (graphiques, rapports, etc.).
-(A Venir)
+- `results/`: The directory containing analysis results (plots, reports, etc.).
+(Coming Soon)

-## Utilisation
+## Usage

-1. Exécutez le script `analyse_ventes.py` pour lancer l'analyse des données de ventes :
+1. Run the `sales.py` script to initiate the sales data analysis.
-2. Consultez les résultats générés dans le dossier `results`.
+2. Explore the generated results in the `results` directory.